Bangalore

 Introduction

-When warp and weft yarns interlace in fabric, they follow a way of wavy path.
+When warp and weft yarns interlace in fabric, they follow a wavy path.
 Crimp percentage is the measure of this waviness in yarns.
 Generally, the waviness is found more in weft yarns because the tension found in weft yarn is less than in warp yarn.

 {getToc} $title={Table of Contents}